arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges34.md

 AQL
 ---

-- ArangoDB 3.4 adds the new view-related `SEARCH` keyword to AQL:

-  Usage of this keyword as collection name, variable name or attribute name in AQL queries will not be possible without quoting.
-For example, the following AQL query will still work as it uses a quoted collection name and a quoted attribute name:

-      FOR doc IN `search`
-        RETURN doc.`search`

-  However, the following query will fail because it uses the `SEARCH` keyword in an unexpected position:

-      FOR doc IN search
-        RETURN doc.search

 - the AQL functions `CALL` and `APPLY` may now throw the errors 1540 (`ERROR_QUERY_FUNCTION_NAME_UNKNOWN`) and 1541 (`ERROR_QUERY_FUNCTION_ARGUMENT_TYPE_MISMATCH`) instead of error 1582 (`ERROR_QUERY_FUNCTION_NOT_FOUND`) in some situations.